 RPA is also the fastest-moving technology in the field today: Current trends indicate that the market for RPA, valued at $199.1 million in 2016, is on track to grow at a compound annual growth rate (CAGR) of 60.5 percent through 2024.
 According to P&S Market Research, the global robotic process automation market will reach .
 At the same time, it’s projected that demand for software robots in knowledge work will continue to grow.

 RPA is impacting all industries: New jobs will be created as large-scale RPA software is implemented.
 Companies will need to strike the proper balance between robotics and up-skilling existing employees.

-RPA in insurance isn’t without flaws, impacting millions of jobs across all carrier types.
-As new jobs will be created as large-scale RPA bots are implemented, insurance companies will need to find the balance between robotics and up-skilling existing employees to manage their own robots.
-In this article about how RPA will affect insurance, we will define what RPA in insurance is, how and why it is used, the risks involved, and how to scale process standardization to ensure a successful large-scale RPA implementation.
+But what about the insurance industry in particular?
+In this article about how RPA will affect insurance, we will define what RPA is, how and why it is used, actual case studies of its impact in the insurance industry, the risks involved, and how to scale process standardization to ensure a successful RPA implementation.

 What Is Robotic Process Automation (RPA) in Insurance?

 In insurance, RPA is defined as implementing software robots that can be custom configured for each computer, without the use of code.
 (That “without the use of code” is huge; we’ll talk more about that soon.)
 These software robots help their real-life knowledge-workers with the monotonous and repetitive chores in insurance work, such as data entry.